 Additionally, customers have access to over 4,000 ATM locations and can have two overdraft charges automatically reversed each year.
 On top of this, the account pays interest on your balance.

 While Capital One 360 is widely recognized for its credit cards, it also provides online banking solutions tailored for people with a complex banking history.
-In particular, they do not use ChexSystems to validate your banking background.

 A free online checking account from Capital One 360 comes with no minimum opening deposit and no monthly fees.